 Review the selected configuration and click Confirm.
 You can go back and adjust before confirming.

 Ephemeral environments are now configured for your project.
-A new channel has been created in the project which will automatically create and deploy to a new environment for each release.
+A new channel has been created in the project to manage the creation and deployment of ephemeral environments.

 Click Got it to continue to creating a new environment from a release.